-Simple random sample; systematic sample; convenience sample; biased sample; quota sample; and stratified sample.
+Simple random sample systematic sample convenience sample biased sample quota sample stratified sample

-1. Using the list from page 1.2, name the technique used in collecting the following sample of data and explain why this is your choice.
+1. Using the list above, name the technique used in collecting the following sample of data and explain why this is your choice.

 In a high school of 1000 students, a random sample is to be taken on one's happiness based on how many pets they own.
 The sample requires as close as possible 25% of the students chosen to be Freshmen, 24% to be Sophomores, 23% to be Juniors, and 28% to be Seniors.